 The West End: who lived in your house?

 Due to their fairly recent date, finding information about the properties in the 1930s development of Westgate, and the side streets, has proved a challenge except for the few that were built in earlier times.
 The censuses stop at 1921 for example and we have not trawled the electoral rolls for privacy.
-However, we are… Continue reading The West End: who lived in your house?

 The other branch of the Shippam Family

 In our article on nos.
 27-39 Westgate, much space has been given to the Shippam grocery business which occupied this site in the 19th century.
 This was not however the famous Shippam family of the Shippam Pastes.
 That business was founded by a different member of the family but, confusingly with the same name.
-This… Continue reading The other branch of the Shippam Family
+This article completes the story of the Shippam family but is not of direct relevance to the history of Westgate.

 History of 23-25 Westgate

-Along with no 25, no 23 is one of a pair of workman’s cottages Roy Morgan writes: “The house is recorded as far back as 1379 and is also mentioned 1570.
+“The house is recorded as far back as 1379 and is also mentioned 1570.
 The pair of cottages are recorded in Land tax from 1780 and are shown on Gardner’s map of 1797”.
-No. 23 specifically occurs twice… Continue reading History of 23-25 Westgate

 1-5 Westgate as The Theological College